There is someone alive today who will live to be 1,000 years old.The Independent

 C.E.S is one of many modalities seeking to improve the learning process by putting you into a brain state similar to a little kid (in terms of learning).
 Military, professional sports teams, musicians, researchers, biohackers, and other high-performers have taken a keen interest in this booming technology.

-Days of spending hours pumping iron and running around the city are coming to an end.
+Three-hour iron pumping sessions and running around the city are losing popularity.

-You can stay healthy and transform your body with far less.
+You can stay healthy and transform your body with a minimum dose of exercise.

 The industry is moving towards more frequent, short bursts of effort.
 Replicating what our ancestors most likely experienced.
-More people than ever are embracing the simplicity and effectiveness of small micro-movements throughout the day.
+People are embracing the simplicity and effectiveness of small micro-movements throughout the day.

-Biohacking Future Trend #4: Strength & Muscle Quicker
+Biohacking Trend #4: Rapid Strength & Muscle Building

-In a recent post, I outlined a hyperefficient and effective training technique called blood flow restriction (BFR) are making long workouts all but obsolete.
+In a recent post, I outlined a hyperefficient and effective training technique called blood flow restriction (BFR).
+Modern hacks are making long workouts all but obsolete.
 Want to build muscle and strength in 12 minutes per week?
 It’s possible.

 Have some disposable income?

-Biohacking Future Trend #5: High-Intensity Interval Training (HIIT) Hacked
+Biohacking Trend #5: Hacking High-Intensity Interval Training (HIIT)